sf-inc/sihywtcamd/IDEAS.md

 ### Skeletons
 - Skeletons: don't shoot if shielding
 - Spider jockeys: use tipped arrow to heal mobs
-- Horsemen: one speedy, one stray, one striking light, one glint
-- Baby skeletons: quick shoot volleys, less accurate
 - Strays: turn snow blocks into snow powder ?

 ### Zombies
-- Different types of zombie ? runners, tanky, call reinforcement
 - Husks: can bury player and go out from sand

 ### Spiders